JeromeLM/firstHexagonalArchitectureAttempt/README.md

   - same as the ones of Use Case 1

 Use Case 4 : A user can subscribe to another user's timeline

+Use Case 5 : A user can view on his wall all his messages and the ones of his followees
+- Business rules :
+  - a) messages are displayed in reverse chronological order